Reading Time: 7 minutes

 • Edibility: Edible

-• Identification: Nearly identical to wood blewits but generally smaller and thinner-fleshed.
+• Identification: Very identical to wood blewits but generally smaller and thinner-fleshed.
 Both mushrooms have a similar taste.

 3. Cortinarius Species (e.g., C. violaceus, C. purpurascens)